jonathanio/ansible-role-users/README.md

 ## Requirements

 None.
-Well, probably Linux to run on.
+Well, probably Linux to run it on.

 ## Role Variables